aria-ml/dataeval/docs/source/concepts/ActingOnResults.md

 updates.
 In test data, they introduce data leakage if the duplicate also appears in training.
 Remove all but one instance per exact-match group.
 The exception is when exact duplicates appear with *different labels* — that is a label error, not a redundancy issue, and requires human review before any removal.
+If the dataset carries targets, `Duplicates` now surfaces this case directly: an exact-match group whose `differs_on` contains `"annotation"` is exactly that label-error case, found without any manual cross-check.

 **Near-duplicates** require judgment.
 A perceptual hash match means two images are visually similar but not pixel-identical — typically the same image with